-Master Assistant is designed to give you a starting point that is intelligently tailored to your music, helping you create a professional sounding master, regardless of your experience level.
-Brand new to Master Assistant in Ozone 9 is Vintage mode.
+Master Assistant in Ozone is designed to give you a starting point that is intelligently tailored to your music, helping you create a professional sounding master, regardless of your experience level.
+And don't forget to check out Vintage mode in Master Assistant.

 If you’re using Master Assistant for the first time, all you need to do is:

-1. Open a track in the standalone Ozone application or place the Ozone mothership on the master track.
+1. Place the Ozone mothership on your master track.
 Click on the Master Assistant button and adjust Master Assistant settings.

 2. If you want Ozone to tackle the loudness of a track, choose Manual and move the intensities to control the amount of loudness processing applied to your audio, ranging from low (14 LUFS) to medium (12 LUFS) to high (11 LUFS).